 Here is what the result looks like:

 This visualization gives more insight into how the network “sees” the images.
 It places similar images close to each other — sometimes even similar images from different datasets.
 For example, take a look at the region with domestic animals.

-In this post, we used a popular dimensionality reduction method to get an insight into how do the Neural Nets comprehend the data.
+In this post, we used a popular dimensionality reduction method to get an insight into how the Neural Nets comprehend the data.
 It turns out that ResNet can cluster images of various animals into meaningful groups by their class, habitat, and color.
-This shows us how much does the network know about the world we live in — and probably gives us new ideas on how to use the network knowledge in cool real-life applications!
+This shows us how much the network knows about the world we live in — and probably gives us new ideas on how to use the network knowledge in cool real-life applications!

 […] reduction algorithm such as t-SNE.
 If you aren’t familiar with this method, please, read our previous article about […]